top of page

 • What happens if there is a dog fight?

 This is an enclosed facility and altercations unfortunately can and will happen.
-If there is a fight, the 1st thing we do is deescalate the situation and remove all dogs involved in said alteration (regardless of who the aggressor was).
+If there is a fight, the 1st thing we do is deescalate the situation and remove all dogs involved in said altercation (regardless of who the aggressor was).
 Dogs are placed in kennels for 5 to 10 minutes to calm down.
 Once calm, all involved dogs are scanned for cuts, abrasions, etc. to determine the severity of the situation.
 Depending on severity, owners will be notified immediately and primary veterinarian clinics will be contacted, if need be.
 Security footage will be viewed to determine what variables were in play and/or if a primary aggressor was in play.
 The involved dogs are visually scanned a second time 30 to 45 minutes after the altercation to confirm that no injuries are present.

 • Can you give my dog lunch during daycare?